Praisingh-Codes/AI-Analytics-Agent/README.md

 #### Project Overview – DataPulse: AI Analytics Agent

-<div align="justify">DataPulse is an intelligent multi-agent analytics system designed to turn raw CSV business data into automated KPIs, insights, and executive-ready reports.
+<div align="justify">DataPulse is an intelligent multi-agent analytics system designed to turn raw CSV business data into automated KPIs, insights and executive-ready reports.

 This agent processes sales/retail datasets, detects schema automatically, computes financial KPIs and generates narrative summaries using Google Gemini (with automatic fallback to offline reporting when no model is available).</div>